marc2332/bliss/doc/docs/config_mg.md

 ### Active measurement group

-There is always only one active measurement group at the same time.
+There is only ever one active measurement group at a time.

-`ACTIVE_MG` is a global to know the measurement group which is `active` at current time.
+`ACTIVE_MG` is the global variable indicating the one 'active' measurement group.

     CYRIL [31]: ACTIVE_MG
       Out [31]: MeasurementGroup:  align_counters (default)